TinkAnet/Enhancing_LLAMA_Against_Language_Jailbreaks/README.md

 - **CUDA Out of Memory**: Reduce batch size in fine-tuning notebooks
 - **API Rate Limits**: Add delay between API calls in evaluation scripts
 - **Missing Dependencies**: Check requirements.txt and install any missing packages

-## Acknowledgments

-This project was conducted as part of research at the Department of Computing, The Hong Kong Polytechnic University.
-We thank all contributors for their valuable feedback and guidance.

 ## License